cardano-foundation/cf-ledger-sync/docs/migration-schema.md

 | unconsume_tx_in          |                   |
 | withdrawal               |                   |

-## II.List table use in ledger sync maybe in yaci store
+## III.List table use in ledger sync maybe in yaci store

 1. Analyze cost_model table (Can replaced with cost_model in yaci_store DB)
     - Compare columns with yaci store: